Aluminium Scaffold TowerAluminium Scaffold Tower

 Alias intent

-On this route, "podium step ladder", "2 step podium ladder", and "3 step podium ladder" are handled as the low-level edge of the same access-selection decision.
+On this route, "aluminum painters scaffolding", "podium step ladder", "aluminum podium steps", "aluminium step podium scaffolding", "aluminium podium steps", "adjustable work platform ladder", "adjustable podium steps", "2 step podium ladder", and "3 step podium ladder" are handled as the low-level edge of the same access-selection decision.
 The tool helps you decide when that brief should stay with a podium and when it has already moved into compact tower territory.

 Step count is shorthand